 List Sudo Rights For a User in Ubuntu

-You can list the rights of a sudo user by simply following the below process.
+You can list the rights of a sudo user by simply typing the below command:

 sudo -l